Stone, Buckinghamshire

-Stone is a village in Buckinghamshire, England.
+Stone is a village in the civil parish of Stone with Bishopstone and Hartwell, in Buckinghamshire, England.
 It is located southwest of the town of Aylesbury, on the A418 road that links Aylesbury to Thame.
-Stone with Bishopstone and Hartwell is a civil parish within Buckinghamshire district and also incorporates the nearby settlements of Bishopstone and Hartwell.
+As well as Stone, the parish also includes the settlements of Bishopstone and Hartwell.
+At the 2021 census the parish had a population of 2,698.

 The architect Clough Williams-Ellis designed the village hall in 1910.
+The original dedication stone with his name on is on the south eastern corner of the building.

 Description

-The village name is Anglo Saxon in origin, and refers literally to boundary stone or marker stone.
+The village name is Old English in origin, and refers to a boundary stone or marker stone.
 In the Domesday Book of 1086 the village was recorded as Stanes.

 The village of Stone adjoins the village of Hartwell.

-The parish church (www.stonedintonhartwell.com) is dedicated to St John the Baptist, and is dated 1273.
-The graveyard contains the grave of Admiral Smyth.
+The parish church is dedicated to St John the Baptist, and is dated 1273.
+The graveyard contains the grave of Admiral William Henry Smyth.